slowernews/wisdom-tldr/chapters/introduction.md

 > *"People seldom do what they believe in.
 They do what is convenient, then repent."
 -- Bob Dylan*

-> *"I'd woke up early and I took a long time getting ready to exist."
+> *"I’d woke up early and I took a long time getting ready to exist."
 -- Fernando Pessoa*

 > *"Always stick to what makes you weird, odd, strange, different.
 That’s your source of power."